justramle/fibonacci-fizzBuzz-miniGame/README.md

 ## General Description:

-**The game of FizzBuzz is a counting game where numbers are counted from 1 to 100.
+**Creating the game named FizzBuzz.
+It is a counting game where numbers are counted from 1 to 100.
 If a number is divisible by 3, say the number + “ Fizz”.
 If a number is divisible by 5, say the number + “ Buzz”.
 If a number is divisible by both 3 and 5, say the number + “ FizzBuzz”.
 Otherwise, just say the number.
 But in Fibonacci’s FizzBuzz, there is an additional challenge.
 If a number is contained in the Fibonacci sequence, then say the number + “ Fibonacci!”.
 In